dannsam/xenko-docs/manual/input/mouse.md

 ###Mouse Position

-[MousePosition](xref="SiliconStudio.Xenko.Input.InputManager.MousePosition") returns mouse pointer position.
-It returns X and Y coordinates which determine mouse pointer position on the screen.
+[MousePosition](xref="SiliconStudio.Xenko.Input.InputManager.MousePosition") returns X and Y coordinates which determine mouse pointer position on the screen.
 The values for X and Y are between 0 and 1 (normalized values):

 * If (x,y) = (0,0): mouse pointer is in the top-left corner of the screen.